SECURITY BREACHES, SECURITY NEWS, SECURITY RESEARCH, TUTORIAL |

 Passive

-Hints to the extensions and modules present in a site may be found in the HTML source of the page.
-Once, an add-on is identified additional information can be gathered from the manifest file.
+Hints to extensions present in a site may be found in the HTML source of the page.
+For example, information may appear in Javascript files, CSS files or comments on the page source.
+Once an extension is identified, additional details, such as version info, author, files, database tables, and installation instructions, can sometimes be gathered from the manifest file /components/com_example/manifest.xml .

 Active

 Some extensions do not leave traces in the HTML source.
-To find all the installed extensions you have to be more aggressive.
-Several tools can brute force known extension/component list.
+To discover installed extensions you may have to be more aggressive.
+Several tools can brute force Joomla paths using known extension/component names.
 There is no one size fits all when it comes to Joomla.
 Using a combination of available tools will get the best results.

 One example is the Metasploit Joomla Plugin Scanner.
-This metasploit auxiliary module uses a wordlist to locate valid paths scanning for extensions and vulnerabilities.
+This metasploit auxiliary module uses a wordlist to locate valid paths scanning for extensions and identify known vulnerabilities.

 Extension Version Enumeration

 You have compiled a list of extensions of the site, now for the version.
-The design of Joomla means this information isn't forthcoming or comprehensive, especially when attempting to find it quietly.
+The design of Joomla means this information isn't forthcoming or comprehensive, especially when attempting to find it passively.

-It is possible you may find the extension version in a manifest file or other resources such as the addon's stylesheets or javascript.
+It is possible version numbers can be found in an extensions manifest file or other within such as the addon's stylesheets or javascript.
+While inconsistent, these areas may provide enough information to help with recon.

-With a valid version you can compare what has been found against known exploits.
+With a valid version you can compare what has been found against known exploits or the Jooma VEL List.
 This comparison will attest if the site is likely vulnerable, before throwing any exploits.

 Joomla Template Enumeration

 As with extensions, Joomla Templates can contain vulnerabilities that may expose the site to compromise.
-Templates are simply collections of PHP code with HTML and CSS resources.
-Complex templates have additional components and are more prone to security vulnerabilities.
+Templates are simply collections of PHP, HTML, CSS and JavaScript resources to define a site's design but more Complex templates have additional components and code, increasing the likelihood of security vulnerabilities.

-Enumeration of the template is conducted similarly to detecting the extensions.
+Template Enumeration is similar to extension detection.
 Inspect the HTML and locate the template.
 Alternatively, run a passive scan on Hacker Target's Joomla Security Scan and scroll through results to find the Joomla Template.

 joomla theme enumeration

-A quick tip is first see if the Administrator login page is publicly available.
+A quick tip is first see if the Administrator login page is publicly exposed.

 https://exampledomain.com/administrator